NullPounce/The-Privacy-Argument/README.md

 - Net neutrality is dead and it’s all your fault because [insert title here] and now you have a data cap that now costs $50 extra a month to go over in paid increments with bandwidth throttling, thank you for not voting/caring about privacy.

 - This stolen/sold data can be exploited for political manipulation or to target individuals for harassment.

+- With enough money you can paint the states red or blue, wouldn't you? (alright alright bad joke, want it removed, then suggest a better commit :)

+ Maybe we can add some media like story of the hactivist and the Snowden documentary or mr robot.

+  Oligarchy

 # participation in the destruction of autonomy